 The tension placed on the core is similar to that placed on the body through a plank, but at a greater level: it forces the abs to be contracted isometrically, but because there is more weight being leveraged against the body, they have to work harder than in a plank.

 The wall walk and any decent alternative will also work the triceps and rotator cuff muscles.
-This is important because these muscle groups help to stabilize the arm as it is pushing away from the wall or ground in some of the subtitutes.
+This is important because these muscle groups help to stabilize the arm as it is pushing away from the wall or ground in some of the substitutes.

 The triceps help to push off of the wall or ground, and the rotator cuff helps to keep the shoulder joint stable throughout as it is being pressed against the wall.